A sleek gaming motherboard illuminated by RGB lighting, emphasizing slots for RAM, GPU, and CPU.

 Do’s and Don’ts When Choosing a Motherboard

-A detailed top-down view of a motherboard inside a desktop PC, with labeled parts and connectors.
+A detailed top-down view of a motherboard inside a desktop PC, with parts and connectors.

 Do’s: